Advanced Driver-Assistance Systems: A ubiquitous technology for the future of vehicles

 - By 2025, new Chinese vehicles are expected to feature similar growth levels of ADAS adoption, albeit around 25% less overall when compared to the US.
 By then, we forecast about 30% of new sold cars will have little to no ADAS features; 30% will have L1 features only, one third with L2 features, and the balance (5%) with L3 or higher.

 - On a global scale, we expect 14% of the world's vehicles to have no ADAS features by 2025, 40% with L1 features, 36% with L2 features, and 10% with L3 or higher features.
-All told, this is a dramatic rise from current levels, as demonstrated in the following graph.
+All things said, this is a dramatic rise from current levels, as demonstrated in the following graph.

 Due to regulatory requirements, we expect Europe to rapidly grow and lead overall ADAS features by 2025.
 In fact, EU regulations of ADAS features will make front facing cameras and radars standard equipment in all vehicles sold there by 2024.
 For example, we expect collision warning indicators to rise from 83% today to 100% by 2025.
 Similarly, auto speed limits will jump from 48% today to 100% for the same period.
 Lane departure prevention features will also double to 100% by 2025.